MichaIng/DietPi-Docs/docs/software/file_servers.md

     exportfs -ra
     ```

-    Alternatively the service can be restarted (`systemctl restart nfs-kernel-server`).
+    Alternatively the service can be restarted (`systemctl restart nfs-server`).

     The actual access configuration can be displayed with the command